gardner-lab/FinchScope/ActiveComm/README.md

 ###ActiveComm
-The ActiveCom is a low noise active(driven by a motor and sensor) commutator designed for ABA electrophysiology and optophysiology.
+The ActiveCom is a simple low noise active(driven by a motor and sensor) commutator designed for ABA electrophysiology and optophysiology.

 Parts List: